 When the student signs the TNE Acceptance of Offer, they are agreeing to abide by the University rules and regulations.
-Allegations of academic misconduct, including plagiarism, or cheating in examinations in UTAS units are dealt with under University of Tasmania Student Academic Integrity Ordinance.
+Allegations of academic misconduct, including plagiarism, or cheating in examinations in University of Tasmania units are dealt with under The University of Tasmania Student Behaviour and Conduct Ordinance.
 The ordinance also includes a formal appeal process.

-Please note that a separate document on Academic Integrity is supplied at Orientation.
+Please note that a separate document on Academic Misconduct is supplied at Orientation.